 Vocabularies have two functions:

-Vocabularies are constructed from different types of texts, including policy documents, publication abstracts, patents descriptions, and summaries of research projects to reflect the different languages used in these documents.
+Vocabularies are constructed from different types of texts, including policy documents, publication abstracts, patent descriptions, and summaries of research projects to reflect the different languages used in these documents.

-- The ontology will also be available as entry point to the tool for users.
-Users will have the option of a filtered search using the keywords of the ontology in order to identify topics of interest within the ontology and then access to indicators by class.
+The ontology is also available as an entry point to the tool for users.
+Users can select the topics of interest within the ontology and then access to the relevant indicators by class.